CENG501-Projects/CENG501-Fall2024/MeerubShahzad/Readme.md

 ![image](https://github.com/user-attachments/assets/9fa608f4-bfe6-4252-bc28-cbf1de248a80)

 ## 3.2 Conclusion from Observations
-Finally, we conclude that backdoor attacks would not work well without substantial change in prediction confidence while the amount of poisoned data is kept small to negligible.
+Finally, they conclude that backdoor attacks would not work well without substantial change in prediction confidence while the amount of poisoned data is kept small to negligible.
 In particular, this conclusion suggests development of defense mechanisms that detect and counteract such attacks by focusing on prediction confidence anomalies.
 # 4. The method and our Interpretation
 ## 4.1.
 The original method
 This paper introduces DTINSPECTOR, a novel defense mechanism to detect black box backdoor attacks by evaluating deep learning model's prediction confidence levels.
 Uniquely, this method describes an innovative means to identify the effects of backdoor attacks and uses various steps to guarantee that the predictions of the model are not compromised.
 ### 4.1.1.
 Data Segregation and Sampling
-**o	Sorting and Selection:** The training data is sorted by the first prediction confidence under each label, firstly.
+**o	Sorting and Selection:** The training data is sorted by the first prediction confidence under each label.
 The data is then divided to show top K samples with highest confidence and bottom K samples with least confidence.

 ![image](https://github.com/user-attachments/assets/056800fe-7c0f-4f80-bb8e-3af693c0e643)